Accessories & Other

 When I teach a Pilates class, it is no surprise that there are more pickleball players in class than golf and tennis combined!

 Getting fit to improve your pickleball game is important!
-We all know that strength and flexibility are essential elements to a healthy body but what if I told you there is a more efficient way to get pickleball fit than by doing traditional strength training and stretching.
+We all know that strength and flexibility are essential elements to a healthy body, but what if I told you there is a more efficient way to get pickleball fit than by doing traditional strength training and stretching.
+Reformer Pilates provides exactly this kind of efficient, sport-specific training.

 The Pilates Reformer is a wooden frame apparatus with a sliding carriage, springs as resistance, ropes and pullies.